-According to a survey by Bankrate, only 33 percent of millennials have a credit card.
+According to a 2016 survey by Bankrate, only 33 percent of millennials have a credit card.
 Credit cards are an effective way to start the process of building credit.
 And if utilized properly, credit cards can be useful financial tools.
 The way millennials understand and use credit will determine their credit scores, so learning early on how to use credit responsibly is vital.
-It is important that millennials learn responsible financial behaviors early on to ensure they don’t fall into credit card debt.
+Our credit counseling advice for millennials is to learn responsible financial behaviors early on.
+That way, they won’t fall into credit card debt.

 Tuesday Tip – How to Use Credit Responsibly